 -Stress: This is the most common migraine trigger.
 There are many things that can cause stress, including being on a very tight deadline, dealing with an uncooperative co-worker, dealing with a demanding boss or even having to work late.
 When you are under pressure, it can lead to worry and/or panic which, in turn, can lead to a migraine.

 -Lighting: Flickering and/or bright lights, or even the light from your computer can be migraine triggers at work.
-Sensory pathways which are involved with migraines are considered to be the cause
+Sensory pathways which are involved with migraines are considered to be the cause of this trigger.
+People who suffer from migraines are usually very sensitive when it comes to lighting.

 -Over-exertion: Some types of working activities which require you to make some exertion can also lead to a migraine.